inno-devops-labs/F23-core-course-labs/app_python/README.md

 This is application to show current time in specified region (timezone).
 Initially, it shows Moscow time.

+Also, it shows how many times it was accessed.
+You can check it on `/visits` endpoint.

 ## How to run

 ### Virtual environment